ryanlpeterman/ucla-databases-143/project2/readme.txt

 Project 2b:
     - Implemented the BTreeNode and BTreeNonLeafNode classes

+Project 2c:
+    - Implemented the BTreeIndex class

 Work Split:
     - 50/50 - pair programmed the entire thing
     - 50/50 - we split up the work evenly and each finished implementing one class
+    - 50/50 - we split up the work evenly and implemented half the class each
     - Team dynamic is great right now